kartoeffelchen/sabbaticaldiary/_posts/2024-12-27-winter-sun.md

 ---
 <img src="/sabbaticaldiary/images/2024-12-27.jpg" alt="sunny afternoon on a walk" class="center">

-We had a whole week of cold but dry, sunny weather every day - it is really nice to absorb the winter sun when we go for a walk.
+We had a whole week of cold but dry, sunny weather every day - it is really nice to soak up some winter sun when we go for a walk.

 This week’s high point: Felix’s vocabularies are developing really rapidly, sometimes he masters one new word a day.
 During this week, he is picking up both English and German words, such as ‘Keks’ (biscuits in German) and 'more'.